Kampfkarren/selene/docs/src/contributing.md

 }
 ```

-Put your lint in this lint (alphabetical order) as the following format:
+Put your lint in this list (alphabetical order) as the following format:

 ```
 lint_name: rules::module_name::LintObject,